-Telogen Effluvium: Is a form of non-scarring form Alopecia that causes the hair to shed followed by widespread hair loss after a traumatic experience.
-Non scarring means that the hair follicles are not permanently damaged and therefore hair has the potential to grow again.
-TE for some patients becomes chronic where the body and hair follicles don’t fully recover from the traumatic experience causing this condition to become chronic, and if the hair follicles are permanently damaged then life long.
-You can get a diagnosis for this condition by doing a scalp biopsy and determining if this is in fact the condition you have at a Dermatologist’s office or Hair Specialist, M.D.
+Is a form of non-scarring form Alopecia that causes the hair to shed followed by widespread hair loss after a traumatic experience.
+Non-scarring means that the hair follicles are not permanently damaged and therefore hair has the potential to grow again.
+TE for some patients becomes chronic where the body and hair follicles don't fully recover from the traumatic experience causing this condition to become chronic, and if the hair follicles are permanently damaged then lifelong.
+You can get a diagnosis of this condition by doing a scalp biopsy and determining if this is, in fact, the condition you have at a Dermatologist's office or Hair Specialist, M.D.

 It is common to lose up to 100-150 hairs per day.
 With TE, you can lose up to 400 hairs a day!

 "TE occurs when a large number of hair follicles suddenly decide to take a rest at the same time.
 Then 3-4 months later, this formerly resting hair sheds as new hair begins to take its place.
 Why does a large portion of hair suddenly enter the resting phase and bring about an attack of TE?
 Usually, a traumatic experience causes the condition.
 Essentially, in times of stress, the body diverts its energies to something other than growing hair.
 As a result, the hair goes into a resting stage until the traumatic event subsides.
 The problem is that after the trauma, the hair can't just start growing again.
 It first has to be shed, and then you have to wait for new hair to grow in."
 Hair Loss For Dummies by Robert Bernstein, M.D.